Learning Deductive Reasoning from Synthetic Corpus based on Formal Logic: Introduction

-Next, we identify the aspects of deductive reasoning ability on which deduction corpora are beneficial (\cref{sec:synthetic_transfer}).
-To analyze each aspect separately, we employed various options of \coolFont{FLD} and generated a comprehensive set of ``ablation corpora'', where one corpus emphasizes a specific aspect different from those emphasized by the other corpora.
-Then, for each corpus (aspect), we investigated whether the LM trained on that corpus outperformed the LM without this training.
-If it did, we concluded that the supervision from deduction corpus on that aspect is beneficial for LMs.
-The results suggest that deduction corpora are beneficial on allmost all the aspects.
-However, for some aspects, deduction corpora alone are not enough, and thus other approaches, such as advanced models and learning methods, could be required.
-Finally, on the basis of the results, we discuss the future directions for applying deduction corpora or other approaches for each aspect (\cref{sec:future_work}).
+Finally, we identify the aspects of deductive reasoning ability on which deduction corpora are beneficial (\cref{sec:synthetic_transfer}).
+We analyzed each aspect separately by using a comprehensive set of ``ablation corpora'', where one corpus emphasizes a specific aspect different from those emphasized by the other corpora.
+The results suggest that deduction corpora are beneficial in many aspects, but they alone are not enough for some aspects.
+Finally, on the basis of the results, we discuss the future directions for each aspect (\cref{sec:future_work}).